Dividend Stocks and the Dividend Deep Dive

 - Price to earnings ratio

-- Fair value using the Gordon Growth model
+- Fair value using the Gordon Growth mode

 PRICE TO EARNINGS RATIO

 The company’s stock price per share divided by its earnings per share gives us the price to earnings ratio.

 I prefer a price to earnings ratio below 20.
 This is not always possible especially after a multi-year bull market run as we have recently experienced.
 In addition, high-quality dividend growth stocks typically carry a premium valuation resulting in a higher price to earnings ratio.

 Rather than set a strict limit, I look at the trend.
 Is the price to earnings ratio consistent with past years or is it significantly higher or lower.